 The set’s colour handling is accomplished too, always well balanced and authentic with Cinema presets, and more pleasingly vibrant in the Normal setting.
 We even liked the set’s performance in Dynamic mode (animation looks spectacular).

 New this year is Filmmaker Mode, here with Intelligent Sensing, an original take on the studio-approved cinema setting.

 Filmmaker Mode disables interpolation, image sharpening and other processing niceties, supposedly to better reflect the director’s intent.
 Panasonic’s Intelligent Sensing upgrade allows the set to perform better in high ambient light.
 Moderating the image via the set’s inbuilt sensor prevents pictures looking too dark when watched in the afternoon.

 With HD SDR content, Filmmaker Mode frankly looks rather dull.
 It’s more acceptable with 4K HDR.

 Dolby Vision IQ adopts the same philosophy, and it’s particularly effective with DV content on Netflix.
 Dolby Vision IQ replaces Dolby Bright in the preset menu.
 Alternatively, you can opt for Netflix Calibrated mode, which is a Cinema default by any other name.

-But for some buyers the HZ2000 will fall between stools.
+For some buyers the HZ2000 will fall between stools.
 Home theatre enthusiasts prepared to pay for the panel finesse on offer here will most likely already have a full-blown home cinema sound system, so those extra drivers will be surplus to requirements.